JPlane6/CosmoView/README.md

 #### Video Demo: <https://youtu.be/r5RYdrH-mKc>

 ## Overview
-CosmoView is an iOS app that lets users explore nearby stars and view NASA’s Astronomy Picture of the Day (APOD) — and it works even when the device is offline.
-The app focuses on a clean SwiftUI interface, a small built-in star catalog for reliable offline use, and an optional online APOD fetch when internet access is available.
-CosmoView was built as a CS50 final project and demonstrates the use of Swift 6, SwiftUI, `@MainActor`-isolated view models, and async/await network calls with safe offline fallbacks.
+CosmoView is an iOS app designed to give users an interactive and educational experience exploring nearby stars and NASA’s Astronomy Picture of the Day (APOD).
+The app emphasizes both functionality and reliability, ensuring that even when offline, users can explore a curated catalog of nearby stars.
+The project was built using Swift 6 and SwiftUI for a modern, responsive interface, and it leverages `@MainActor`-isolated view models to safely update the UI asynchronously.
+CosmoView was developed as a final project for CS50 and demonstrates proficiency in Swift, SwiftUI, asynchronous programming, and offline-first application design.

 ## What the app does
-- Displays a searchable, sortable list of nearby stars (name + distance in light years).
+- Displays a list of nearby stars with their names, types, and distances in light years.
+The list is searchable and sortable, allowing users to easily explore stars based on proximity.
-- Uses a locally embedded catalog of real nearby stars so the app is fully functional without internet.
-- Fetches NASA’s APOD when online and displays title, image, and explanation; if APOD is unavailable the app presents a friendly fallback message.
+- Provides NASA’s Astronomy Picture of the Day, fetched from the NASA API when online.
+When the network is unavailable, the app gracefully presents a fallback message so that users know APOD is temporarily unavailable.
-- Clean, responsive UI implemented in SwiftUI using `@StateObject` and `@MainActor` view models to avoid threading issues with UI updates.

-### Key files explained
-- **CelestialObject.swift** — simple `Identifiable` model used by SwiftUI `ForEach`.
-Distances are stored in light years (LY) to match common user expectations.
-- **StarDataManager.swift** — contains a hardcoded list of nearby stars (50–100 real entries in the shipped version).
-The `loadStars()` method returns this list immediately and the manager is intentionally offline-first so the app never depends on unstable external endpoints.
-- **NASAService.swift** — a small async/await wrapper around `URLSession` that fetches APOD JSON from the NASA API.
-The service is optional; if no API key is provided or the network call fails, APODViewModel falls back to an offline message.
-- **SkyViewModel.swift** & **APODViewModel.swift** — `@MainActor` `ObservableObject` view models that publish changes to the UI safely.
-They use async tasks to load data and set `@Published` properties on the main actor to avoid SwiftUI concurrency warnings.
-- **ContentView.swift** — main stars UI.
-Features a searchable list, toggleable distance sort, and an offline banner that appears only when necessary.
-Uses `.task` to request star data via the view model.
-- **APODView.swift** — presents APOD content with `AsyncImage` for smooth image loading.
-Shows a fallback message and placeholder UI when offline or when APOD is unavailable.
+- The star data is stored locally within the app, allowing the star list feature to function completely offline.
+This ensures that the app remains fully functional even without internet connectivity.
+- Uses a clean and intuitive SwiftUI interface, with observable view models managing the presentation of both stars and APOD content.

+## Files and their roles
+- **CosmoViewApp.swift**: This is the main entry point for the app.
+It initializes the SwiftUI App lifecycle and sets up the main navigation or tab structure for switching between the stars list and the APOD view.
+- **Models**:
+  - `CelestialObject.swift` defines the structure of a star or celestial object, including its name, type, distance from Earth in light years, and a unique identifier.
+  - `APOD.swift` defines the structure of NASA’s Astronomy Picture of the Day response, including the title, image URL, date, and explanation.
+- **Services**:
+  - `StarDataManager.swift` provides the hardcoded offline catalog of nearby stars.
+This list includes 50–100 real stars with accurate distances and allows the app to function without any online dependency.
+  - `NASAService.swift` handles the asynchronous fetching of APOD data using `URLSession`.
+If the device is offline or the API call fails, the service returns `nil` and the app shows a fallback message.
+- **ViewModels**:
+  - `SkyViewModel.swift` manages the star data for the SwiftUI views.
+It uses `@Published` properties and `@MainActor` isolation to safely update the user interface without threading issues.
+  - `APODViewModel.swift` manages the APOD data, handling async fetch calls and updating the view with the latest picture or an offline fallback message.
+- **Views**:
+  - `ContentView.swift` displays the star list.
+It shows nearby stars in order of distance, allows searching, and displays an offline indicator when network access is unavailable.
+  - `APODView.swift` displays the Astronomy Picture of the Day.
+It uses `AsyncImage` to load images smoothly and includes a fallback text and placeholder image when the API is unreachable.

 ## Design choices and rationale
-- **Offline-first approach:** several public star catalogs are either very large or unreliable as single raw URLs.
-For a CS50 final project we need reliability and reproducibility.
-Shipping a curated local catalog ensures the app always works during demos and grading without network variability.
-- **SwiftUI + @MainActor:** Swift 6 enforces main-actor isolation for UI-updating types.
-I used `@MainActor` on view models and async/await patterns to keep code modern and minimize threading/bindings bugs (the common “publishing from background threads” issue).
-- **Async/await for network calls:** APOD fetching uses async/await for clarity and correctness.
-The app decodes JSON using `JSONDecoder` and performs decoding on the main actor when needed to respect any main-actor-isolated models.
+- **Offline-first approach**: Shipping a local catalog of stars ensures that the app functions reliably for grading and user testing without depending on external APIs or internet access.
+It also allows users to explore stars even in remote areas without connectivity.
+- **SwiftUI + @MainActor**: To adhere to Swift 6 concurrency rules, view models are marked with `@MainActor`, and all UI updates are performed on the main actor.
+This prevents common runtime warnings about publishing changes from background threads and ensures smooth updates in SwiftUI.
+- **Asynchronous APOD fetch**: While the star list is offline, the APOD feature demonstrates handling of asynchronous network calls.
+The app uses modern async/await patterns with completion handlers that respect main actor isolation.
-- **Small, focused feature set:** The app demonstrates clear functionality (stars + APOD) with polished UI rather than a broad, half-finished feature set.
-This keeps the project within scope and suitable for a graded final.
+- **Focused scope**: The app’s core features (nearby stars + APOD) are fully implemented, polished, and reliable.
+This focus avoids half-finished features and keeps the project within scope for a CS50 final submission.

-## How to run
+## How to run the app
-1. Open the project in Xcode (macOS; Xcode 15+ recommended for Swift 6 compatibility).
+1. Open the project in Xcode (Xcode 15+ recommended).
-2. Select an iOS simulator or your device (you can run on-device with a free Apple ID but provisioning expires weekly).
+2. Select an iOS simulator or a connected device.
+Running on-device with a free Apple ID works, but provisioning will expire weekly.
-3. Build and run.
+3. Build and run the project.
 The star list appears immediately from the embedded catalog.
+Users can browse, search, and sort stars.
-Tap the APOD tab to fetch the daily image if online.
+4. Tap the APOD view to fetch NASA’s Astronomy Picture of the Day.
+If offline or the API is unavailable, a fallback message appears.
-4. To test offline behavior, disable network access (or block the APOD fetch) — the app will continue to show stars and present a fallback APOD message.

-## Notes about submission / CS50
+## Notes about submission
+- The project includes a `README.md` and a demonstration video.
+For CS50, submit both via `submit50`.
-- You do not need an Apple Developer Program account to run the app locally or to produce the demo video.
-You only need the paid account if you want to distribute via the App Store or TestFlight.
+- No Apple Developer Program account is required to run or demo the app.
+The project can be tested fully locally.
-- During Testing, NASA APOD was offline.
+- The hardcoded star catalog ensures reliable functionality during grading.

 ## Future improvements
-- Add more stars from a hosted JSON catalog and implement incremental download/caching to combine an online data source with offline fallback.
+- Incorporate a hosted star catalog to allow dynamic updates while maintaining offline fallback.
-- Add constellation grouping, visualization map (sky coordinates), and deep links to external resources.
+- Add constellation grouping or a 3D star map visualization.
-- Add user preferences (distance threshold, units: LY/parsec) and Core Data / SwiftData optional persistence if the catalog is updated frequently.
+- Implement user preferences (distance threshold, units like LY or parsec) and optional persistent storage via SwiftData or Core Data.
+- Add notifications for APOD updates or featured stars of the week.

-## License & Acknowledgements
+## License & acknowledgements
-- CosmoView is open for personal/educational use.
-If you reuse code or data from third parties (e.g., NASA APOD, star catalogs), follow their terms (NASA APOD requires attribution; star catalog sources should be credited).
+- CosmoView is intended for educational and personal use.
+Any third-party data (NASA APOD, star catalogs) must be credited according to their respective licenses.
-- APOD: data provided by NASA API.
-Replace `YOUR_API_KEY` in `NASAService.swift` with your own key for live APOD access.
+- APOD data comes from NASA API and requires an API key for live fetching.
+Replace `YOUR_API_KEY` in `NASAService.swift` with your own key.